jwblackston/jwblackston.github.io/_posts/2019-05-21-python_lessons.md

 Post mortem: I just worked on python functions that can return desired parameters 1) to the exclusion of the other parameters, accomplished through an 'if-else' code block, and 2) that return statements can feature ALL possible parameters of the function.
 I also learned about the importance of setting defaults to your arguments when a function will be used repeatedly for the same data or object.

+Post post mortem: It turns out its very difficult to add google analytics and comments into your blog, so that will be a learning lesson.
+That also caused the delay in this post (the posts directory wouldn't commit because of faulty code).